alyssadata/Awakening_Codex_AI_Foundations_Universe_Mapping/README.md

 ---

+Project Trajectory: For our 12-month deployment plan from the Morning to the Afternoon, see the ROADMAP.md.

+---

 The Unified Logic (Fixed Knowns)
 Dark Matter: The gravitational footprint of matter existing on the inverted orientation of the manifold.
 We feel the gravity because curvature penetrates the 4D thickness; we do not see the light because electromagnetism is surface-bound.